The-AI-Alliance/deep-research-agent-for-finance/README.md

 ## About the GitHub Pages Website Published from this Repo

-The website is published using [GitHub Pages](https://pages.github.com/), where the pages are written in Markdown and served using [Jekyll](https://github.com/jekyll/jekyll).
+The project's [companion website](https://the-ai-alliance.github.io/ai-in-finance-example-app/) is published using [GitHub Pages](https://pages.github.com/), where the pages are written in Markdown and served using [Jekyll](https://github.com/jekyll/jekyll).

+The [`docs`](tree/main/docs) folder contains the website sources.
 There are `Makefile` targets running the website locally.
 Try `make help` for details.

-See [GITHUB_PAGES.md](GITHUB_PAGES.md) for more information.
+The repo root directory has several files and subdirectories that are part of the website implementation, include the following:

+* [`docs`](tree/main/docs): The sources (Markdown, JavScript, CSS, etc.) for the web site.
+* [`GITHUB_PAGES.md`](tree/main/GITHUB_PAGES.md): Details about the website, how to edit it, and how to run it locally for previewing.
+* [`check-external-links.sh`](tree/main/check-external-links.sh): Our convention is that links to external URLs should have a `target` defined (e.g., `target="_blank"`) to open a new browser tab or window.
+This script checks for missing targets.
+* [`Gemfile`](tree/main/Gemfile): Ruby library dependencies for the Jekyll website.